polterguy/lizzie/README.md

 ## What is a "Symbolic Delegate"?

-A Symbolic Delegate is a .Net delegate that is dynamically looked up during runtime, from a dictionary of delegates with the same signature, where the key is a string.
+A Symbolic Delegate is a .Net delegate that is dynamically looked up during runtime, from a dictionary of delegates with the same signature.
 This allows you to dynamically wire together delegates to an _"execution tree"_ during runtime, based upon whatever delegate happens to be the value for your key.
 Hence; _"Symbolic Delegates"_.
 In the above code for instance, we create